MegaGlest/megaglest-source/docs/README.txt

 DO NOT directly edit glest.ini and glestkeys.ini but rather edit glestuser.ini and glestuserkeys.ini and create your user over-ride values in these files.

-On Linux, these files are located in ~/.megaglest/.
-On Windows, these files are stored at %AppData%\megaglest (Windows XP) or %AppData%\roaming\megaglest (any later version). '%AppData%' is an environment variable which may point to a different location depending on your login name and Windows version.
+On Linux, these files are located in ~/.megaglest/ (note the leading dot, this is a hidden directory).

+On Windows, these files are stored at %AppData%\megaglest. '%AppData%' is an environment variable which points to a different location depending on your login name and Windows version.
 The MegaGlest installer places a shortcut to this directory in your start menu.
-Alternatively, you may access this location by pasting the above location (keeping the '%AppData%' variable as is) into Windows Explorers' location bar.
+Alternatively, you may access this location by pasting "%AppData%\megaglest" (omitting the quotation marks and keeping the '%AppData%' variable unmodified) into Windows Explorers' location bar.
+To activate the location bar in Windows Explorer, you need to click ony any of the buttons indicating your current location on top of the Explorer window.

 The entire list of glestuser.ini options is available at http://wiki.megaglest.org/INI